Functions

 #fold-left()

-Reduces a sequence to a single value by applying a function from left to right.
-This is LINQ's Aggregate.
+Reduces a sequence to a single value.
+It applies a function to each item from left to right.

 Signature: fold-left($seq as item()*, $initial as item()*, $fn as function(item()*, item()) as item()*) as item()*